China TV drops NBA exhibition games; league defends free speech

 A pre-season game between the Nets and the Los Angeles Lakers is set for Thursday in Shanghai, with a rematch scheduled for Saturday in Shenzhen.
 However, organisers abruptly cancelled a Tuesday media event without explanation.

-Several Chinese celebrities also announced they would not attend an NBA-organised “fans’ night” on Wednesday.
+Several Chinese celebrities announced they would not attend an NBA-organised “fans’ night” on Wednesday.

 “The motherland always stands above everything,” actor and singer Evan Li said in a statement.

-Reporting by Chris Gallagher; Additional reporting by David Stanway, Samuel Shen and the Shanghai and Beijing Newsrooms; Writing by Se Young Lee and Robert Birsel; Editing by Gerry Doyle and Alex Richardson
+Reporting by Chris Gallagher and Se Young Lee; Additional reporting by Vincent Lee, David Stanway, Samuel Shen and the Shanghai and Beijing Newsrooms; Writing by Robert Birsel; Editing by Gerry Doyle and Alex Richardson